Ramubala/hindi-tokenizer/README.md

 # hindi-tokenizer
-Here I attempt to build a tokenised for Hindi language using hugging face transformers
+Here I attempt to build a tokeniser for Hindi language using hugging face transformers